Construction Jobs in Singapore With Visa Sponsorship

 1. What types of construction jobs are available in Singapore?

-Singapore offers a variety of construction roles, including site management, skilled trades (like carpentry and plumbing), general labor, and project coordination.
+Singapore offers a variety of construction roles, including site management, skilled trades (like carpentry and plumbing), general labour, and project coordination.

 2. How much can I expect to earn in construction jobs in Singapore?